CODE-reCET/CodeRECET24/README.md

 Breif Idea in two three sentences

 ### In today's world, the dumping of biomedical waste poses a significant threat to public health.
 ### The improper disposal of medical waste can lead to deadly diseases such as gastroenteric, respiratory, ocular, skin infections, and more.
-To combat this pressing issue, our team has developed a smart solution - the Smart Bins Web App.
+To combat this pressing issue, our team has developed a smart solution - the Earth Bins.
-### The problem of bio medical waste dumping can be effectively prevented with our innovative solution  - smart bins with sensors.
+### The problem of bio medical waste dumping can be effectively prevented with our innovative solution  - The Earth Bins
-###

 ## Features
 1. Recognition of Public Health Threat